dragonman117/USUACM2017CodeCompetition/toothpicks-60/README.md

 ![3 squares of toothpicks](./move_3_toothpicks.png)

-And challenges you to create 5 squares by only moving 3 of the toothpicks.
+She challenges you to create 5 squares by moving only 3 of the toothpicks.
 After some thinking you come to the following solution (where red toothpicks were moved to the blue spots).